 During a publicity stunt performed at the end of 2016, BMW driving instructor Johan Schwartz drifted a M5 sedan 232.5 miles around a skid pad at the BMW Performance Center in Greer, SC, setting a new Guinness World Records title for the Greatest Distance Vehicle Drift in 8 hours.
 Schwartz broke the previous record by 143 miles.
-A second record for the Longest twin vehicle drift (water assisted) was also set.
+A second record for the Longest Twin Vehicle Drift (it was H2O assisted) was also set.

 Schwartz broke the title for Longest Continuous V D <grin> during May 2013 when he drifted an unmodified 2013 BMW M5 sedan for 51.278 miles also at the BMW Performance Center.
 Since then, Schwartz’s record was broken twice – officially in 2013, then 2014.